Lommix/lommix_ui/docs/syntax.md

 ## Function bindings

-provides basics events for the `Interaction` Component and on `Spawn`.
+Provides basics events for the `Interaction` Component and on `Spawn`.

 -   `onspawn="init_friend_list"`
 -   `onenter="play_beep"`
 -   `onpress="start_game"`
 -   `onexit="fade_out"`

-in bevy your register your function on startup in the
+In bevy your register your function on startup in the

 ```rust
 fn setup(